 And the reactions from those who know that love knows no gender:

-I had not realized until later in the morning that that kiss was the first same-sex kiss at the Macy’s Parade.
+I had not realized until later in the morning that that moment was the first same-sex kiss at the Macy’s Parade.
 But I still felt the weight of its significance.

 Judging from the numbers of likes (1,267) and retweets (211) my tweet received as of this writing (not bragging), a lot of people felt the same way about Alyssa and Emma sharing that kiss.
 Yes, the homophobes did indeed have a cow (especially on Twitter), but they’re blind to this self-evident fact: It’s not just about two characters in love… it’s also about two characters who are of the same gender sharing a tender moment with each other, and being depicted in a positive light.
 At a time when LGBT+ people of all stripes have gained acceptance but still fear of being treated as less than human by those in power, their acolytes, and blinded supporters, this small moment was big.